RakipInitiative/ModelRepository/README.md

   * edit all R model code based on Maartens Answers ...
 DONE
   * merge metadata sheets from Petras metadata and my parameters ...
 DONE
   * create fskx files for CPMs ...
 DONE
   * check content and make sure every CPM works fine ...
-POSTPONED (weird bugs with Fsk Lab -> Thomas)
+DONE
   * finalise R code for DRMs ...
-IN PROGRESS
+DONE
-  * create metadata sheets for DRMs
+  * create metadata sheets for DRMs ...
+DONE
-  * create fskx files for DRMs
+  * create fskx files for DRMs ...
+DONE
-  * check content and make sure every DRM works fine
+  * check content and make sure every DRM works fine ...
+DONE
-  * finalise R code for efsa opinion
+  * finalise R code for efsa opinion ...
+DONE
-  * create a model combiner -> joiner / new fskx model
+  * create a model combiner -> joiner / new fskx model ... in Progress
+    * first functional version with 1 member state (EU) and all reduction scenarios ...
+DONE
+    * implement member state reduction strategy parameters as input ...
+DONE
+    * transfer to fskx ... in progress
+  * distribute new versions of CPMs/DRMs based on comments from Maarten
   * annotate it
   * finalise knime workflow with all CPMs and DRMs and opinion